top of page

 Payroll Cost Distribution at Dealerships

-In our GEMBA walks to find, understand and eliminate waste, it is not difficult to realize, even before measuring, how much of the available labor time that is wasted in small portions along the process.
+During our GEMBA walks to seek out, comprehend, and eradicate waste, it's evident, even before measurement, how much of the available labor time is squandered in small increments throughout the process.

 If the main cost of a service sector is labor, how much do losses in the production capacity of the technician represent?